Polish FM sparks jokes with mention of nonexistent country

-WARSAW, Poland (AP) — The Polish foreign minister been mocked on Twitter after he claimed to have met with the representative of a nonexistent country as part of Poland’s bid for a seat on the U.N.
+WARSAW, Poland (AP) — The Polish foreign minister has been mocked on Twitter for saying he had a meeting with the representative of a nonexistent country as part of Poland’s bid for a seat on the U.N.
 Security Council.

-Witold Waszczykowski was in New York this week to lobby for a seat on the council from 2018-19, telling reporters Tuesday he was meeting with representatives from “countries such as Belize or San Escobar.”
+Witold Waszczykowski was in New York this week to lobby for a seat on the council from 2018-19.
+He told reporters while there on Tuesday that he had meetings with officials from nearly 20 countries, including some Caribbean nations “for the first time in the history of our diplomacy.
+For example with countries such as Belize or San Escobar.”

 There is no country called San Escobar.
-Ministry spokeswoman Joanna Wajda said Waszczykowski had simply made a slip of the tongue and meant to say Saint Kitts and Nevis, a two-island Caribbean country known in Spanish as San Cristobal y Nieves.
+Waszczykowski explained Wednesday that it was just a slip of the tongue made while he was tired and that he had had in mind Saint Kitts and Nevis, a two-island Caribbean country known in Spanish as San Cristobal y Nieves.

-That hasn’t stopped an eruption of jokes under the hashtag #SanEscobar, including an invented flag and a slew of fake news about the fictional place.
+“Unfortunately after 22 hours in planes and several connecting flights you can make a slip of the tongue,” Waszczykowski said.

 Most Read Stories